SsegawaAbdulkarim/ML-ZoomCamp/README.md

 # ML-ZoomCamp
-Learn ML from scratch -Refresher
+Learn ML from scratch -Refresher Course for ML Engineers and Upcoming Data Scientists